cristidragomir97/ros-core/README.md

 ### What is ROS?
 #### ROS: stands for Robotic Operating System.
 It is a framework for developing robotics applications.

-### Why run ros within balena?
+### Why run ROS within balena?
-#### Running ros within balena reduces the complexity of the setup and makes it easier to use.
+#### Running ROS within balena reduces the complexity of the setup and makes it easier to use.
 Historically setting up ubuntu and installing ROS was a bit of a hassle.
 And when it comes to setting up more than a few robots and managing a fleet of robots in the field this can be a major headache.
 #### Here's where `balena` comes in.
 By having ROS balenifyed it allows your to not worry about setup, its as easy as creating a docker file!
 And pushing and managing changes is easier than ever!

 # Technical Details